ntricarichi22/Fantasyfootball/docs/CFC-GM-OFFICE-SPEC.md

 ---

-## Section 6: Persona Switcher — Decision Deferred
+## Section 6: Persona Switcher — Decided

-V2.x located the persona switcher in the GM Office nameplate.
-With the nameplate gone (no sidebar, no nameplate header), the persona switcher needs a new home.

-Options:
-1. **Move to Settings.** Persona is a user setting; settings menu in the topbar can house it.
-Cleanest from a UX standpoint.
-2. **Move to a profile / account view** reached via the team logo click in the topbar.
-3. **Inline in the inbox empty state** (when there are no unread messages, show a small persona preview + change link).
-Probably too obscure.

-**My recommendation: Option 1.** Settle at build time.
+The v3.0 spec deferred the persona switcher's location after the nameplate was killed. **v3.1 resolution: persona switcher lives in Settings** (Option 1 from v3.0 Section 6).

+Settings is reached via the settings icon in the InnerTopbar (right slot, desktop and mobile).
+Settings page itself is a separate build (defer to whichever phase introduces it).

 The per-deal persona override popover inside Trade Studio's OfferCard is unaffected — that's a per-trade adjustment, not a persona setting change.

+`src/inbox/persona/PersonaCard.tsx` and `src/inbox/persona/PersonaPicker.tsx` (relocated during Phase 0) will be consumed by Settings when that surface gets built.
+They're parked at their new path in anticipation.

 ---